dwp/multichain-review/README.md

 ##Summary
 MultiChain, a fork of Bitcoin Core, the reference client for the Bitcoin network, is a permissioned blockchain enabling organisations to quickly configure and run a distributed ledger capable of managing digital and native assets.
 This experiment aims to determine the possibility of using MultiChain to run a government-maintained interdepartmental ledger that could provide value to multiple departments needing access to the same data.

-##Type of deliverable
-TBD

 ##Nature of research in this pack
 The insight from this experiment may prove the usefulness of investment in the technology in the medium term, in addition to bigger, wider reaching projects in the long term.
 It is worth noting that distributed ledger technology is still young, and as such, improvements and new use cases surface regularly.

 ##Problem
-Various taxes along with national insurance contributions are collected by HMRC, while a variety of benefit payments are distributed by the DWP.
-When calculating a claimant's entitlement, some benefits take account of an individual's national insurance contributions, and on the inverse, some forms of benefit are liable for tax.
-At present, HMRC and the DWP exchange information by using copies of spreadsheets and databases.
-This form of data exchange carries overheads and the potential for error and miscommunication.
+Government departments are often required to exchange information, where frequently, there may be dependencies on the data, impacting day to day operations or decisions being made.
+Traditional forms of data exchange may carry overheads and the potential for error and miscommunication.

 ##Hypothesis
 A MultiChain blockchain can be created to facilitate the sharing of data, improve security while reducing error, fraud, and the reducing the risks and costs associated with the currently employed means of data sharing.
 MultiChain offers the following features, making it a platform worthy of consideration: